gallenszl/CFNet/README.md

     │   ├── im1.png
     │   └── disp0GT.pfm
 ```
-Note that we use the full-resolution image of Middlebury for training.
-We will down-sample the input image to half-resolution during the data argumentation.
+Note that we use the full-resolution image of Middlebury for training as the additional training images don't have half-resolution version.
+We will down-sample the input image to half-resolution in the data argumentation.
 In contrast,  we use the half-resolution image and full-resolution disparity of Middlebury for testing.

 ## Training
 **Scene Flow Datasets Pretraining**